July 12 - 24, 2015 Chamber Choir begins July 12 Festival Chorus begins July 19

-The Summer Choral Festival provides an opportunity to live, sing, study and perform in a professional-level, mixed choral ensemble.
-Singers enjoy a rigorous schedule that includes classes in choral and vocal pedagogy and performance practice as well as conducting master classes and round-table discussions with conducting faculty.
+The Summer Choral Festival provides singers an opportunity to live, sing, study and perform in a professional-level, mixed choral ensemble.
+Participants enjoy a rigorous schedule that includes classes in choral and vocal pedagogy and performance practice as well as conducting master classes and round-table discussions with conducting faculty.

 The audition recording should include:

-- Please announce your name and voice part at the beginning of the recording or YouTube clip
+Your name and voice part announced at the beginning of the recording or YouTube clip

-- Prepared Solo - An aria from the Baroque period and may be taken from opera, oratorio, or other choral works.
+Prepared Solo: An aria from the Baroque period, which may be taken from opera, oratorio, or other choral works.

-- Range Test - The singer should begin in the middle of the range and vocalize scale to the top of their comfortable range.
+Range Test: The singer should begin in the middle of the range and vocalize scale to the top of his/her comfortable range.
 Then, begin at the middle of the range and vocalize downward to the lowest note.

 Upon acceptance into the Choral Festival, you must register and include a 50% tuition payment to reserve your place.